potyeszmate/FlashcardApplication/README.md

 ## _Flashcard application_

-A basic Flashcard application, created in Angular.
+A basic Flashcard application, created in Angular in 40 hours for a trial work.
 For authentication and storage I used Firebase.

 ## Features